Monday, April 18, 2016

 we basked in the breeze and let sunshine settle on our faces.

-We talked nonstop over lunch and hardly got a bite in edgewise for all the catching up we had to do.
+We talked nonstop over lunch and barely got a bite in edgewise for all the catching up we did.

 Before leaving, Terri offered to do a little something around the house.
-I asked her to arrange the pretty tulips she brought with a little quilt from my stash.
+I knew she meant cleaning, but dust can wait!
+Instead, I asked if she'd arrange a little tableau with the tulips she brought and a little quilt from my stash.

 Tuesday, February 16, 2016